 Trump absent, ASEAN charts path for trade bloc led by China

-NONTHABURI, Thailand (AP) — Leaders from fast-growing Southeast Asian economies, China, Japan and other regional powers are aiming for a breakthrough on a free trade deal and an outline for handling territorial tensions at an annual summit that opened near Bangkok on Sunday.
+NONTHABURI, Thailand (AP) — Leaders from fast-growing Southeast Asian economies, China and other regional powers vowed Sunday to transcend conflicts over trade policies and territorial disputes for the sake of stronger economies and regional stability.

-Thai Prime Minister Prayuth Chan-ocha addressed the gathering of the Association of Southeast Asian Nations by saying the group intends to reach a basic agreement on the Regional Comprehensive Economic Partnership, a 16-member trade bloc encompassing nearly a third of all global trade.

-Prayuth said the aim was to have a final deal by next year.

-President Donald Trump skipped the ASEAN summit and related meetings this year, opting to send his national security adviser, Robert O'Brien instead.
+President Donald Trump skipped the summit of the Association of Southeast Asian Nations and instead sent his national security adviser, Robert O'Brien.
 Last year, Trump sent Vice President Mike Pence.
-This year both are busy campaigning back home.
+Both now are busy campaigning back home, and analysts say their absence will leave room for China to further raise its profile and clout in the region.

+The ASEAN meeting's host, Thai Prime Minister Prayuth Chan-ocha, said the group aims to reach a basic agreement on plans for what may become one of the world's biggest trade blocs.

-Chinese Premier Li Keqiang told other leaders attending that Beijing was committed to 10-nation ASEAN's central role in the region.
+Chinese Premier Li Keqiang told other leaders attending that Beijing was committed to forging such an agreement and to ASEAN's central role in the region.

 "Given the complexity in the international and regional situation, our cooperation is built on a stable structure and moving forward in a positive fashion," Li said.
 "This is beneficial to the region and all parties involved."

-"We support stability in the region and by doing so we have been able to cope with the instability elsewhere in the world," Li said.
+"We support stability in the region and by doing so we have been able to cope with the instability elsewhere in the world," he said.

-On the long-troublesome issue of the South China Sea, Li welcomed progress in efforts by China and ASEAN to negotiate a regional "code of conduct," which aims to tame aggressive actions that could set off armed confrontations in one of the world's most disputed regions.
+On the troublesome issue of the South China Sea, Li welcomed progress on negotiating a code of conduct aimed at taming aggressive actions that could set off armed confrontations in one of the world's most disputed regions.

 After being accused of delaying the start of talks for years while building artificial islands with military outposts on contested reefs, China agreed to commence negotiations and both sides announced that the first of three expected rounds was concluded in July.